JHAvrick/midiplex/readme.md

  - Augmenting or supplementing device behavior
  - Creative uses such as note randomizing or "chording" notes

 Midiplex can be used in node or in a browser.
-Note that for the demo you will need a MIDI device or two connected.
+Note that for the demo you will need a MIDI device or two connected, or if you're hellbent on it you can create a virtual MIDI port using [MIDI-OX](http://www.midiox.com/) or similar software.

 ![example](example.png)